Veggie Grill: Partnerships and menu

 In 2016, Veggie Grill partnered with Beyond Meat to create their plant-based burgers.
-Gardein is also a key plant-based protein supplier for Veggie Grill.
-Additionally, they offer cheese alternative products from Follow Your Heart.

-Critical acclaim
+Reception

 Veggie Grill was voted "Best American" cuisine restaurant by The Los Angeles Times readers in 2012.

 Veggie Grill received VegNews Magazine's winner for Favorite Vegan Chain in 2016, 2017, and 2018.

 Veggie Grill made the list for 25 Most Innovative Consumer Brands of 2016 by Forbes.